For Immediate Release:

-The Prevention and Early Intervention Program for Psychoses (PEPP) at London Health Sciences Centre opened its 7th biennial Creative Minds exhibition at The ARTS Project, showcasing artwork created by clients, PEPP staff and friends of the program.
+LONDON, Ontario – The Prevention and Early Intervention Program for Psychoses (PEPP) at the London Health Sciences Centre opens its 7th biennial Creative Minds exhibition at The ARTS Project tonight, showcasing artwork created by clients, PEPP staff and friends of the program.

 PEPP is an internationally renowned program dedicated to providing treatment and advocacy for young adults experiencing a first episode of psychosis.
 Its team of clinicians and research staff work together with individuals and their families to help clients resume functioning and achieve personal recovery goals.
 Psychosis affects one per cent of young people, often at the time in life that individuals are working towards their educational and personal goals.